vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 and use appropriate intonation and emphasis to convey meaning.
 I also add a full stop at the end of each bullet point to help with pacing and comprehension.
 ```

+Note that the above response is only possible when the model complies with the instructions in the system message.
+Many times the model does not comply with the system message.
+In those cases, when asked how it's able to talk, the nodel hallucinates a response.
+I'm not sure it the model itself is ignoring the system message or if OpenAI is constantly adjusting how the model responds to system messages.
+The main takeaway is that the app developer does not have precision control over the bot's behaviour.

 <br>

 ## Notes